AI & Privacy

 BakLLaVA (7B Parameters)

-Mistral 7B augmented with LLaVA architecture.
+Mistral 7B augmented with LLaVA architecture, combining Mistral's efficiency with vision capabilities.

 Key Specifications: